RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 Note that this removes the object from the back end repository and from the local cache, so if you try to use an existing collection that previously contained the object, you might get unpredictable results.

+A delete does *not* cascade through relationships so you should be careful not to orphan records in other model types.

 ## Tracking Changes